 Cominar competes for suitable immovable property investments with individuals, corporations and institutions (both Canadian and foreign) which are presently seeking or which may seek in the future immovable property investments similar to those desired by Cominar.
 Many of those investors have greater financial resources than Cominar, or operate without the investment or operating restrictions of Cominar or under more flexible conditions.
-An increase in the availability of investment funds and heightened interest in immovable property investments, thereby increasing the purchase prices of such investments and reducing their yield.
+An increase in the availability of investment funds and heightened interest in immovable property investments could increase competition for immovable property investments, thereby increasing the purchase prices of such investments and reducing their yield.